 Joseph Paul Hill

 Joseph Paul Hill, one of our career fellows, helps manage the Office of Career Planning & Professional Development’s digital presence and event promotions.
 He is a PhD candidate in Theatre and Performance at the Graduate Center.
-His dissertation focuses on the intersections of Deaf, Disability, and Performance Studies and the ways in which deaf- and disability-inclusive theatre companies attract, engage, and educate currently-abled, neurotypical audiences.
+His dissertation focuses on the intersections of Disability, Deaf, and Performance Studies and the ways in which disability- and d/Deaf-inclusive theatre companies attract, engage, and educate currently-abled, neurotypical audiences.
 In addition to his work with us, Joseph has taught intro to theatre, acting, script analysis, and theatre history courses at CUNY and Marymount Manhattan College.